Zhiyuan-Amos/design-report/report.md

 The authentication system is represented in Shiro by security-specific decentralised autonomous organisations (DAO), that are referred to as [Realms](https://shiro.apache.org/realm.html).
 A Realm is a component that can access application-specific security data such as users, roles, and permissions.
 The Realm translates this application-specific data into a format that Shiro understands so Shiro can in turn provide a single easy-to-understand Subject programming API.

+Once the user is authenticated, a JWT will be generated for authorisation.
+This JWT will be used along the channels between Client and Server, Server and Database.
+In addition, the JWT will be stored in a session storage under HTML5 Web Storage.
+When the browser window is closed, the user will be automatically logged out.
+The JWT will be removed and becomes invalid.
+If an incoming request contains no token, the request is denied from accessing any resources.
+If the request contains a token, the code will check if it is valid and if any of the checks fails, the request is denied.
+The JWT should be sent in an ‘Authorisation’ header using the ‘Bearer’ schema from JWT library.
+Since the token is sent in the ‘Authorisation header’, Cross-Origin Resource Sharing (CORS) will not be an issue to exploit as cookies are not used.

 We will also be protecting our system by:
 1. Using HTTPS to ensure confidentiality in data transfer between the Client & the Server.
 1. Disallowing executables to be uploaded into the database.